-The first order change model for export quota is always based on pairs of observations (see Section 6.3), and are depicted in Table 7.2.
+The first order change model for export quota is always based on pairs of observations (see Section 6.3), and is depicted in Table 7.2.
 The categories of the table are based on the quotients of export rates at the two points of observation, year 1 and year 2.
-The following definitions are used:
+The definitions set out in Figure 7.1 are used.